 International Award Winning Programme

-This programme has been awarded two Brandon Hall Excellence awards.
-Gold for 'Best use of video for learning' and Bronze for 'Best unique learning and development program'.
+This programme has been awarded two Brandon Hall Excellence Awards.
+Gold for 'Best use of video for learning' and Bronze for 'Best unique learning and development programme'.